dotnet/docs-aspire/docs/database/includes/sql-app-host.md

 ### Add SQL Server resource and database resource

 In your app host project, call <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddSqlServer*> to add and return a SQL Server resource builder.
-Chain a call to the returned resource build to <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddDatabase*>, to add SQL Server database resource.
+Chain a call to the returned resource builder to <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddDatabase*>, to add SQL Server database resource.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);